vishnudevtj/vishnudevtj.github.io/_posts/2017-05-18-emacs-deamon.md

 # Making Emacs Super Fast

-Adding Large number of packages can make emacs load slowly . this can be frustrating .
+adding Large number of packages can make emacs load slowly . this can be frustrating .
 We can be brillient and fine tune the nifty details and make it fast load time , but i have not reached that level .
 This is emacs there is allways better way

 We can run emacs as a deamon and open file in it because it is already loaded it is superfast Using Systemd to start a emacs deamon